 - An NWDAF containing MTLF supporting FL as a server shall additionally include FL capability type (i.e. FL server), Time interval supporting FL as FL capability information during the registration in NRF.

-- An NWDAF containing MTLF supporting FL as a client shall additionally include FL capability type (i.e. FL client), Time interval supporting FL as FL capability information during the registration in NRF, and it may also include, NF type(s) where data can be collected as input for local model training.
+- An NWDAF containing MTLF supporting FL as a client shall additionally include FL capability type (i.e. FL client), Time interval supporting FL as FL capability information during the registration in NRF, and it may also include, NF type(s) and/or NF set ID(s) of the data source(s) where data can be collected as input for local model training.

 NOTE 6: An NWDAF containing MTLF may indicate to support both FL server and FL client in the FL capability for specific Analytics ID.